 The facts of female anatomy and sexual response tell a different story.
 Although there are many areas for sexual arousal, there is only one area for sexual climax; that area is the clitoris.
 All orgasms are extensions of sensation from this area.
 Since the clitoris is not necessarily stimulated sufficiently in the conventional sexual positions, we are left “frigid.”

 Aside from physical stimulation, which is the common cause of orgasm for most people, there is also stimulation through primarily mental processes.
-Some women, for example, may achieve orgasm through sexual fantasies, or through fetishes.
+Some women, for example, may achieve orgasm through sexual fantasies.
 However, while the stimulation may be psychological, the orgasm manifests itself physically.
 Thus, while the cause is psychological, the effect is still physical, and the orgasm necessarily takes place in the sexual organ equipped for sexual climax, the clitoris.
 The orgasm experience may also differ in degree of intensity – some more localized, and some more diffuse and sensitive.
 But they are all clitoral orgasms.